 Becoming a Dental Assistant in Washington

 Dental assistants are in high demand due to their invaluable support to dentists.
-Washington is a great place to start your dental assistant career because of the strong job growth prospects in the sector.
+Washington is a great place to start your dental assistant new career because of the strong job growth prospects in the sector.

 As a dental assistant, you perform various administrative and supportive duties like: